Godzilla has become a worldwide cultural icon since first gracing the screen in the 1954 Japanese film Godzilla.

 He, along with Gigan, are the antagonists of the film.

-Perhaps the most notorious mecha of the kaiju genre, Mechagodzilla is an alien or human-made Godzilla-like robot used to try and defeat Godzilla in several films.
+Perhaps the most notorious mecha of the kaiju genre, Mechagodzilla is an alien or human-made Godzilla-like robot used to defeat Godzilla in several films.

 Although Mechagodzilla has appeared in a few different versions, he’s always well-armed and employs a vast range of weaponry.
 He can shoot missiles from his hands, knees, and feet, as well as beams from his eyes and chest.
 He can also fly and create a force field around himself.

-Mechagodzilla first appeared in the 1974 film Godzilla vs. Mechagodzilla as well as in 7 other films, including Ready Player One.
+Mechagodzilla first appeared in the 1974 film Godzilla vs. Mechagodzilla and 7 other films, including Ready Player One.

 King Caesar is a lion-like kaiju that first teams up with Godzilla to defeat Mechagodzilla and the alien invaders who control it in Godzilla vs. Mechagodzilla (1974).